 Make A Difference!

-As we are not state or federally funded, The Colonial Williamsburg Foundation relies on individual donations of any size to fulfill our mission to feed the human spirit by sharing America’s enduring story.
+As we are not state or federally funded, The Colonial Williamsburg Foundation relies on individual donations of any size to fulfill our mission: that the future may learn from the past.
 Send in your gift today and make a difference!